Skip to content

 PySemantic resolves joins automatically through shared entity names. orders declares a FOREIGN entity customer → links to customers which declares a PRIMARY entity customer.
 No manual join configuration needed.

-Step 2 — Query
+Step 2 — Initialize & Query

 from pysemantic.client import SemanticLayer

-sl = SemanticLayer(model_path="./models")
+sl = SemanticLayer(model_path="./models") # auto-discovers all .py model files

 sql = sl.query(